 Published By Credit Suite at February 25th, 2016

-Does it make sense that these CEOs personally guaranteetheir business debts?
+So, does it make sense that these CEOs personally guarantee their business debts?

-Dell does about $57 billion in business annually, and has over 83 reported accounts on their business reports with Experian.
+Dell does about $57 billion in business annually.
+And it has over 83 reported accounts on their business reports with Experian.

 With $57 billion in revenue, Dell has an appetite for VERY high credit limits, even exceeding $100 million.

-So do you think when Dell needs this type of money and goes to get credit, that Michael Dell personally guarantees the financing and credit that Dell obtains?
+So do you think when Dell needs this type of money and goes to get credit, that Michael Dell personally guarantees the financing and credit that Dell gets?

-The highest amount he’s (probably) personally financed is his home.
+Yet the highest amount he has (probably) personally financed is his home.
 And it’s worth a cool $73.3 million.

-So his credit isn’t even strong enough to secure the type of capital the business needs to operate and grow, as they often need and use $100 million +++.
+So his credit isn’t even strong enough to secure the type of capital the business needs to operate and grow.
+This is because they often need and use $100 million and more.

-This is actually typical of all large businesses, and many small businesses, the company quickly outgrows the credit of the individual owner, and at some point the business itself has to stand on its own.
+This is actually typical of all large businesses, and many small businesses.
+Because the company quickly outgrows the credit of the individual owner.
+And at some point the business itself has to stand on its own.

 This is because a business has a much bigger need for credit than an individual does.